isovector/certainty-by-construction/src/book/1-agda.lagda.md

   my-tuple⅋ = record { proj₁ = ? ; proj₂ = ? }
 ```

-Note that these two holes both have type `Bool`, corresponding exactly to the
+Note that these two holes both have type `type:Bool`, corresponding exactly to the
 type of the tuple (`Bool × Bool`.)
 We can fill them in with arbitrary boolean
 expressions: